 Rethymno and has a length of 3km.
 It is one of the most spectacular natural attractions of prefecture Rethymnon.
 It starts from the village Koxare and flows between the mountains Kouroupa (984 m) and Koules of the range Xiro Oros (676m).
 The huge cliffs of the canyon reach a height of 600 meters and are full of openings and caves, where significant fauna species live.
 The canyon is crossed by the Kourtaliotis River which flows up to Lake Preveli, after merging with Frati Gorge.
 In the latest part of the river it is called Megalos River (Big River).The gorge of Kourtaliotis is located 22km south of

-It is a wonderful gorge worth visiting and trekking along its riverbed, while playing with water.
-The canyon is crossed by a road, but walking in it is really nice.
-By following the steps at the side of street Koxare – Asomatos, you reach the bottom of the gorge, where the church of St. Nicholas is located.
+The canyon is crossed by a paved road.
+By following the steps at the side of street Koxare – Asomatos, you reach the bottom of the gorge, where the church of local saint Nicholas Kourtaliotis is located.
 The springs of Kourtaliotis, near the chapel, are one of the nicest attractions of the gorge.
 Just below the springs is the amazing waterfall of Kourtaliotis with a large flow of water in a very narrow and dark part of the gorge, which can be reached by swimming from a lower level of the river.
 From there one can trek in the river to the bridge of the Megalos River and then to the sea to the palm beach Preveli.

 Fauna and Flora

-This area in south central coast of Crete is very important for the conservation of endangered birds of prey like vulture, since it hosts one of the last breeding pairs in the Balkans.
-Here others species find shelter such as buzzards, the Golden Eagle and Bonelli's Eagle.
+This area in south central coast of Crete is very important for the conservation of endangered birds of prey like vultures, since it hosts one of the last breeding pairs in the Balkans.
+Here others species find shelter such as griffon vultures, the Golden Eagle and Bonelli's Eagle.
 The importance of the area for birds of prey can be explained by its location, that serves as a link between the White Mountains and the mountains of central Crete (Psiloritis and Asterousia).